Georgia State vs. Texas State NCAA Football Odds, Plays and Insights | October 23, 2021

 - Texas State has played six games, with four wins against the spread.

-- The Bobcats have been underdogs by 10.5 points or more once this year and covered the spread.

-- Texas State has gone over the point total in 66.7% of its opportunities this year (four times over six games with a set point total).
+- Texas State's games this year have eclipsed the over/under in 66.7% of its opportunities (four times in six games with a set point total).

 - The Bobcats average 8.7 fewer points per game (26.5) than the Panthers surrender (35.2).